 Students are strongly discouraged from withdrawing from any courses unless absolutely necessary.
-Students must request a withdrawal from a course in writing to the Student Services Coordinator prior to mid-term or seven (7) weeks into the semester.
-Approval from both the Student Services Coordinator and the Dean of Academic Affairs is necessary to withdraw from a course.
+Students must request a withdrawal from a course in writing to the Dean of Academic Affairs or Student Services Coordinator provided the student withdraws at or before the midpoint of the term/semester.
 Withdrawing from courses during the prescribed period may have serious consequences for academic progress and for financial aid eligibility.